story-healing | moral courage | sustainable service

 • sense of community and solidarity with others navigating similar transition

-in addition, every cohort has 2 seats available at a subsidized rate of $295.
+in addition, every cohort has 2 mutual aid seats available at a rate of $300.

 are ready to join us?